 Symptoms include:

-Primary progressive apraxia of speech is related to primary progressive aphasia, but people with this disorder don't have trouble with language.
+Primary progressive apraxia of speech is related to primary progressive aphasia.
+However, people with this condition don't have trouble with language.
 They have problems speaking.
-This includes making errors in speech sound or having trouble saying words quickly.
+This includes making errors in speech sounds or having trouble saying words quickly.

-See your health care provider if you have concerns about your ability to communicate.
+See your healthcare professional if you have concerns about your ability to communicate.
 If you have a family member or friend who has symptoms of primary progressive aphasia, talk to the person about your concerns.
-Offer to go with the person to see a health care provider.
+Offer to go with the person to see a healthcare professional.

 If changes in speech or communication come on suddenly, call 911 or your local emergency number.

 Primary progressive aphasia is caused by a shrinking of certain areas of the brain, known as lobes.
-In this case, the frontal, temporal or parietal lobes are affected.
+In primary progressive aphasia, the frontal, temporal or parietal lobes are affected.
 When areas of the brain shrink, it's called atrophy.
-The atrophy caused by primary progressive aphasia mainly occurs on the left side of the brain.
+The atrophy caused by primary progressive aphasia mainly happens on the left side of the brain.
 The areas affected are responsible for speech and language.

-Atrophy is associated with the presence of certain proteins in the brain.
+Atrophy is linked to the presence of certain proteins in the brain.
 The proteins may reduce brain activity or function.

 Risk factors for primary progressive aphasia include:

 People with primary progressive aphasia eventually lose the ability to speak and write.
 This may take anywhere from 3 to 15 years.
-They also have trouble understanding written and spoken language.
-Some people are not able to form sounds to speak, even when they still have the ability to write and comprehend language.
-This is called apraxia of speech.
+People with the condition also have trouble understanding written and spoken language.

 People with primary progressive aphasia also can develop depression as the disease progresses.
-Other problems might include blunted emotions such as not showing concern, poor judgment or inappropriate social behavior.
+Other complications might include blunted emotions such as not showing concern, poor judgment or social behavior that's not appropriate.

 To diagnose primary progressive aphasia, a neurologist or speech and language pathologist will likely review your symptoms and order tests.

-Communication problems that get worse without significant changes in thinking and behavior for a year or two is a hallmark of primary progressive aphasia.
+Communication troubles that get worse without significant changes in thinking and behavior for 2 to 3 years are a hallmark of primary progressive aphasia.

-Health care providers might conduct a neurological exam, a speech-language evaluation and a neuropsychological evaluation.
-Tests will measure your speech, language comprehension and skills.
-They'll also measure your recognition and naming of objects, recall, and other factors.
+Healthcare professionals might conduct a neurological exam, a speech-language evaluation and a neuropsychological evaluation.
+Tests measure speech, language comprehension and skills.
+They also measure your recognition and naming of objects, recall, and other factors.

-Your health care provider might order blood tests to check for infections or look for other medical conditions.
-Genetic tests can determine if you have genetic changes associated with primary progressive aphasia or other neurological conditions.
+Your healthcare professional might order blood tests or a lumbar puncture, also known as a spinal tap, to check for infections or look for other medical conditions.
+Genetic tests can determine whether you have gene changes linked to primary progressive aphasia or other neurological conditions.

-You also might get a positron emission tomography (PET) scan, which shows brain function.
-This test can uncover problems with glucose metabolism in the areas of the brain that are related to language.
+You also might get a fluorodeoxyglucose positron emission tomography scan, also known as a FDG PET scan, which shows brain function.
+This test can show changes in how the brain uses glucose in the areas that are related to language.
+You also may have other PET scans to look for the presence of certain proteins linked to Alzheimer's disease.

 Primary progressive aphasia can't be cured, and there are no medicines to treat it.
 However, some therapies might help improve or maintain your ability to communicate and manage your condition.

-In cases where symptoms affect movement and balance, working with a physical therapist and occupational therapist can help manage the symptoms.
+If your symptoms affect movement and balance, working with a physical therapist and an occupational therapist can help manage the symptoms.

 Family members eventually may need to make long-term care choices for the person with primary progressive aphasia.
 They also may need to plan the person's finances and help make legal decisions to prepare for more-serious stages of the condition.
 Start this process early so the person with primary progressive aphasia can be involved.

 Support groups may be offered for caregivers and people with primary progressive aphasia or related conditions.
-Ask your social worker or other members of your treatment team about community resources or support groups.
+Ask your social worker or other members of your healthcare team about community resources or support groups.
+Other sources of information include the National Aphasia Association and the Association for Frontotemporal Degeneration.

-If you're experiencing symptoms, you might start by seeing your primary care provider.
-Your provider may refer you to a doctor trained in brain and nervous system conditions, known as a neurologist, or a speech-language pathologist.
+If you're experiencing symptoms, you might start by seeing your primary healthcare professional.
+This person may refer you to a doctor trained in brain and nervous system conditions, known as a neurologist.
+You also may be referred to a speech-language pathologist.

-For primary progressive aphasia, some questions to ask your health care provider include:
+For primary progressive aphasia, some questions to ask might include:

 Don't hesitate to ask other questions.